 Now, we want to know how we can improve our odds and get past Hashimoto’s successfully.
-There are definitely some things we can do, and they are:
+There are definitely some things we can do, and they are you:

-- You need a clear understanding of what you are dealing with.
+- Need a clear understanding of what you are dealing with.
 Be sure that you are just dealing with Hashimoto’s, and not the potential overlap which can occur with Graves’ disease.

-- You want to have good control over your TSH scores.
+- Want to have good control over your TSH scores.
 There is a “sweet spot” that you can definitely work towards to give your gland the best odds of fixing itself.

-- You need to avoid harmful supplements, such as iodine and folic acids.
+- Need to avoid harmful supplements, such as iodine and folic acids.

-- You need to make sure you are getting those helpful supplements in your system, like selenium, methyl folate, and manganese.
+- Need to make sure you are getting those helpful supplements in your system, like selenium, methyl folate, and manganese.

-- You will want to heal your digestive tract and go with the best foods for that.
+- Will want to heal your digestive tract and go with the best foods for that.

 - Fix your daily rhythms.